 FYI: Bullet-style cameras are popular in the industry when it comes to design.
 Not only are they great for both indoor and outdoor protection, we also believe they’re among the best deterrents to potential intruders.

-That said, if you’re looking for a cloud storage option with your cameras, we’re glad to see that Swann makes that option pretty affordable, too.
+That said, if you’re looking to store large amounts of video, we’re glad to see that Swann makes that option pretty affordable, too.
 The $4.99 monthly fee for Swann’s ExtraSafe plan, for instance, is just slightly higher than Ring’s standard cloud subscription option at $3 per month.
-But you might also notice that while Swann’s plan includes 30 days of storage, Ring’s plan actually offers double the storage for that same $3 monthly fee.
+But you might also notice that while Swann’s plan includes 30 days of storage, Ring’s monitoring plan actually offers double the storage for that same $3 monthly fee.
 Just something to keep in mind.

 |Swann Video Storage||Local Camera Storage||ExtraSafe Plan|